JiangkaiWu/Promptus/README.md

 In this case, please wait a few minutes during the first run for the engines to be built.

 ### (1) Real-time generating
-We provide pre-trained prompts (in 225 kbps) for `'sky'` and `'uvg'` examples, allowing you to generate directly without training.
+We provide pre-trained prompts (in 225 kbps) for `'sky'` and `'uvg'` examples, allowing you to generate directly without inversion.
 For example:
 ```bash
 $ python realtime_demo.py -prompt_dir "data/sky/results/rank8_interval10" -batch 10 -visualize True